Welcome to Willis ISD Gifted and Talented! Below you will find information on Gifted & Talented, GT curriculum, and the referral process.

 - GT assessments for identifcation occurs at three specified times per year.

 - Fall - Out of District GT Transfer students only (as needed should sending district criteria not matching WISD)

 - Winter - Kinder Only

 - Information regarding the referral process, how students are assessed, and how students are served in Willis ISD (see attached slideshow below).

-- Slideshow from December 2020 parent meeting are posted below.
+- Slideshow from the January 2020 parent meeting will be posted below after the meeting.